Speech Therapy for Children with Autism

 Can speech therapy for children with autism include feeding support?

-Start Speech Therapy for Autistic Children With BubbleBee
+Start Speech Therapy for Children With BubbleBee

 If you’re looking for speech therapy for children with Autism, we welcome you to reach out.
 We can start with an assessment, talk through what you’re seeing at home or in school, and recommend a plan that makes sense for your child and your family.